-This paper introduces many more simulations from the EAGLE project.
-The key aims of this study are to illustrate the reasons for the parametrization adopted by the EAGLE reference model, and the sensitivity of its outcomes to the variation of the key subgrid parameters.
-The simulations explored here are naturally divided into two categories.
-The first comprises four simulations calibrated to yield the z = 0.1 GSMF and central BH masses as a function of galaxy stellar mass.
+This paper introduces many more simulations from the EA-GLE project.
+These simulations are naturally divided into two categories.
+The first comprises four simulations calibrated to yield the $z=0.1~\rm GSMF$ and central BH masses as a function of galaxy stellar mass.
 The models, one of which is the EAGLE reference model, differ in terms of the adopted subgrid efficiency of feedback associated with star formation, and the fashion by which this efficiency depends (if at all) upon the properties of the local environment.
-The successful reproduction of the calibration diagnostics by each of the models highlights that these observables alone do not identify a unique 'solution', and indicates that complementary constraints are necessary to break modelling degeneracies and, potentially, motivate the inclusion of additional complexity.
+The successful reproduction of the calibration diagnostics by each of the models highlights that these observables alone do not identify a unique "solution", and indicates that complementary constraints are necessary to break modelling degeneracies and, potentially, motivate the inclusion of additional complexity.